-- g) Upon payment of fees if previous student ID card has expired students will receive a new Student ID Card which gives access to Winter services, e.g. library and computer labs. - h) Students will be withdrawn if full payment of fees owing is not paid by the due date (commencement date of classes).
+- f) The enrolment offer is a legally binding document and once signed, international students have agreed to be bound by Wintec's terms and conditions and must pay Wintec's fees. - g) Upon payment of fees if previous student ID card has expired students will receive a new Student ID Card which gives access to Wintec services, e.g. library and computer labs. - h) Students will be withdrawn if full payment of fees owing is not paid by the due date (commencement date of classes).

-2.4 Non-payment of Fees - Applies for Existing/Returning Students Only
+2.1 Non-payment of Fees - Applies for Existing/Returning Students Only